Knowledge Base

 Request Parameters

-The request body should be in JSON format and contain the following fields:
+The request body should be in JSON format and include the following fields:

-query:String, required, the keyword or question to query.top_k:Number, default5, the maximum number of results to return.score_threshold:Number, default0, the matching relevance score threshold.
+query:String, required, the keyword or question to query.top_k:Number, default5, the maximum number of results to return.score_threshold:Number, default0, the relevance score threshold for matches.

 {